 Many police chiefs and districts agree that these types of distress calls aren’t and shouldn’t be a job for law enforcement.
 However, when police are first on the scene, there should be an easy way to refer them to proper services so these individuals can receive help.

 While there can continually be improved training for how police officers and other law enforcement officials deal with mental health and substance abuse issues in the community, that doesn’t necessarily mean that has to be the solution.
 Many community members throughout the country agree that they want the first responders of mental health and substance abuse issues to be someone other than law enforcement.
 At a minimum, they want law enforcement to be accompanied by someone who has real-world experience with substance abuse and mental illness.

 Allocate Duties Appropriately

-Another major step that needs to be taken when law enforcement collaborates with community-based response teams is to allocate duties appropriately.
+Another major step that needs to be taken when creating partnerships and collaboration between law enforcement and community-based response teams is to allocate duties appropriately.
 It must be clear who is responsible for specific actions that need to be taken.

 When does a community-based response team respond to a call?
 How do they find out that they are needed on a call?
 What should they do if they get there and they need help from the police?